Meet our dedicated Staff and Board

 Board of Directors

-John Bethel holds degrees in Geology (BS) and Forest Soils (MS) from the University of Washington, and he is a Licensed Engineering Geologist in the State of Washington.
-Recently retired from King County’s Department of Natural Resources and Parks, Mr. Bethel has 30 years of experience providing geomorphic and geotechnical input for flood control and river enhancement projects, conducting channel migration studies on King County’s rivers, and studying and mapping landslide hazards along a number of river corridors.
+Mr. Bethel holds degrees in Geology (BS) and Forest Soils (MS) from the University of Washington, and he is a Licensed Engineering Geologist in the State of Washington.
+Recently retired from King County’s Department of Natural Resources and Parks, he has 30 years of experience providing geomorphic and geotechnical input for flood control and river enhancement projects, conducting channel migration studies on King County’s rivers, and studying and mapping landslide hazards along a number of river corridors.
 Mr. Bethel has also provided geologic characterizations in support of watershed planning efforts, contributed to the development of county policy, ordinances, and rules (as they relate to geologic issues), and addressed geologic issues as part of the building permit review process, including through the Comprehensive Plan, the Surface Water Design Manual, and the Sensitive Areas Ordinance.
-Prior to his work for King County, Mr. Bethel was an engineering geologist for Earth Consultants in Bellevue, Washington, specializing in geotechnical site evaluations, slope stability, and construction-related issues.
-He was also a geologist/field assistant with the U. S. Geological Survey where he provided geohydrologic support for a drilling program in Island County, WA, and mapped glacial geology in the Cowlitz River valley.
-Mr. Bethel has also co-authored geologic maps with the Washington Geological Survey, assisting their efforts in eastern King County for several years.
+Prior to his work for King County, Mr. Bethel was an engineering geologist for Earth Consultants in Bellevue, Washington, where he specialized in geotechnical site evaluations, slope stability, and construction-related issues.
+He was also a geologist/field assistant with the U. S. Geological Survey where he provided geohydrologic support for a drilling program in Island County, Washington, and mapped glacial geology in the Cowlitz River valley.
+Mr. Bethel has also co-authored geologic maps with the Washington Geological Survey, assisting their efforts in eastern King County for several years, and has appeared at public forums and on television and radio as a representative of the county and expert in landslide studies, river migration, and flood control.

 Gabriela Perlingeiro Knesel